alexyy802/waifucord/docs/api.rst

 .. function:: on_guild_join(guild)

-    Called when a :class:`Guild` is either created by the :class:`Client` or when the :class:`Client` joins a guild.
+    Called when a :class:`Guild` is either created by the :class:`Bunny` or when the :class:`Bunny` joins a guild.

     This requires :attr:`Intents.guilds` to be enabled.